Tips for Making Voodle Work for Your Business

 April 8, 2020

 We believe the world’s best products are built by organizations that dogfood their own technology.
 And at Voodle, we’re proud to call ourselves power-users of our own platform.
 It’s been a fun journey and we’re learning a lot about the power of short video for business communications.
-Primarily, that voodles are a great resource for increasing efficiency and building institutional knowledge across teams and the organization.
-Especially in the era of COVID-19 where everyone is sheltered in place and working from home, and craving human connection more than ever.
+Primarily, voodles are a great resource for increasing efficiency and building institutional knowledge across teams and the organization.
+This is especially true in the era of COVID-19, where everyone is sheltered in place and working from home.
+As a result, we’re craving human connection more than ever.

 Voodles allow us to quickly capture all kinds of really important information and easily share it with our teams.
-From project concepts, to initiative updates, to successes and failures–and sometimes just for a little fun!
+From project concepts to initiative updates, successes to failures–and sometimes just for a little fun!
 And, we’re hearing the same things from many of our early testers as well.
-Simply put, Voodle is transforming the way we communicate and even improving the way in which we connect with one another and feel a part of each other’s workday.
+Simply put: Voodle is transforming the way we communicate.
+Our short video app improves the way we connect with one another and feel a part of each other’s workday.

 As we continue our journey, we thought we’d share on-the-ground updates with you!
 Today, we have some of the ways our early users are adopting our technology to drive business impact.
 We’re here to build the world’s best short video platform for the enterprise.
 And you’re invited!

 Timely and authentic communication has never been so important.
 That’s why one of the most popular use cases for Voodle is senior leaders sharing what’s top of mind.
-By leveraging the power of short video it’s simple to make regular connections between.
+By leveraging the power of short video, it’s simple to make regular connections between.
 Stay up to date with what teams are working on and how that maps to the overall strategy and mission of the company.

-Voodle gives team and senior leaders a new way to capture and share important moments, so information flows freely from managers to the organization without losing context or personal touch.
+Voodle gives team and senior leaders a new way to capture and share important moments.
+Consequently, information flows freely from managers to the organization without losing context or personal touch.
 This can be even more important for global organizations.
 As one participant shared, “Voodle is great for connecting with our Amsterdam and Singapore offices where time zone is an issue – you can’t just hop on a video call.
-By using Voodle everyone in the company gets the same experience, a precise and engaging communication with real context and sentiment..
+By using Voodle everyone in the company gets the same experience: precise and engaging communication with real context and sentiment.
 That’s a lot more than what a slack message or email can do.”

 Voodles are also a great way for salespeople to provide updates on targets, key wins and loses, as well as lessons learned, with their manager or entire team.
 We hear that salespeople especially love voodles because they offer a cure for TLDR-syndrome.

-One user publishes a weekly newsletter which most people admit to not reading.
+For instance, one user publishes a weekly newsletter which most people admit to not reading.
 To make it more engaging, the publisher now asks each contributor to create a quick summary voodle on their topic.
 Viewers can now watch the voodle highlights in less than a minute to obtain relevant information, then decide to dig into the full text for a deeper perspective.
 That is to say, Voodle forces brevity, which can be great when sharing news cross-department in particular.

 With the click of a button, the salesperson can now quickly record and share post-meeting voodles no matter where they are located.
-For instance, voodle while driving in an Uber, logging in at a coffee shop, or eating in a foregin cafeteria.
+For instance, voodle while driving in an Uber, logging in at a coffee shop, or eating in a foreign cafeteria.
 The fast and versatile nature of Voodle helps salespeople capture insights immediately after meetings.
 That is to say, they can share while the information is still fresh in their head and top of mind.
-And even better, each voolde is transcribed so the text can simply be copied and pasted into Salesforce.
+And even better, each voodle is transcribed so the text can simply be copied and pasted into Salesforce.
 What a time saver!